 The Restorative Practice Process (RPP) is designed to incorporate the principles, concepts and goals of restorative practices in practicing discipline at MCAA.
 While the process outlined below is designed to provide a "map" for how administration, teachers, students and staff should correct misbehavior, address harm done, and provide an opportunity for students to be reincorporated into the school community, all are advised to utilize their training in acting within trauma-informed restorative justice framework.
-There are no hard and fast rules; however, all disciplinary actions should be within the restorative justice framework.
+All disciplinary actions should be within the restorative justice framework when appropriate.